Esri/joint-military-symbology-xml/README.md

             * NOTE: if you recieve an error message: `'msbuild' is not recognized`
             * You may need to add the path the .NET Framework SDK (if multiple SDKs are installed)
             * E.g. `set path=%path%;C:\Windows\Microsoft.NET\Framework\v4.0.30319`
+* Use the UnitTests project and the Visual Studio Test tools to run the unit tests provided.
+These will test various aspects of the source used to navigate the XML data and convert symbol ID codes (SIDC) from one military symbology standard to another.
+* Run the Test project to see a form appear, which you can use to manually test the SIDC conversion.
+	* Edit a 15-character 2525C SIDC on the left and click on the right arrow to convert that SIDC to the equivalent 20 digits for 2525D.
+	* Edit the 20 digits on the right and click the left arrow to convert that SIDC to the equivalent 15-character code for 2525C.
+	* Note that not all symbols are currently supported and not all possible 2525D codes will convert to 2525C codes, or vice versa.
+		* Because of the component construction nature of 2525D, there are many more symbol ID combinations possible in 2525D, combinations that don't convert to 2525C.
+	* For some symbols you may see an image appear in the picture box control.
+This image is a compound image created by the included JMSML C# project, from data stored in the XML instance files, using the graphic files supplied by DISA for 2525D.
+		* Not all of the necessary images are currently included, and/or referenced, at this time.
+Work is ongoing between Esri and the DISA SSMC to make sure that developers will be provided with all the image files they will need to create symbols that comply with the military symbology standards.

 ## NLog